mateuszniechwiej/Ms-1-LP/README.md

   1. Navigation bar
    * In desktop view:
-     * Tested menu links: Home(underlined to inform the user on which currently page he is), About, Contact, Locations, Gallery and Menu  :white_check_mark:
+     * Tested menu links: Home (underlined to inform the user on which currently page he is), About, Contact, Locations, Gallery and Menu  :white_check_mark:
      * social media links:
-       * locations(to open google maps in new tab with all 3 places) :white_check_mark:
+       * locations(to open Google maps in new tab with all 3 places) :white_check_mark:
        * Facebook and Instagram :white_check_mark:
   * In mobile and tablet view:
      * Tested menu links: About, Contact, Locations, Gallery and Menu  :white_check_mark: